7 Best Water Hiking Sandals in 2026

 What makes it the best?

-After conducting actual hikes and intensive lab analysis, it’s hard to find a sandal that matches Hoka Hopara 2’s comfort and protection.
-With its cushy platform, efficient drainage, and robust overall build, it’s easily our top pick for the best-cushioned water hiking sandal.
+After conducting actual hikes and intensive lab analysis, it’s hard to find a sandal that matches Hoka Hopara 2’s cushioning and protection.
+With its cushy platform, efficient drainage, and robust overall build, it’s easily our top pick for the water hiking sandal with the best comfort.

 Even below, the robust 82.9 HC outsole can take a beating.
-It resisted our Dremel impressively and showed a minimal 0.7 mm dent compared to the 2.1 mm average.
-Its 3-mm lugs also kept us surefooted throughout any terrain be it loose ground or wet rocks.
+It resisted our Dremel impressively and showed a minimal 0.7 mm dent compared to the 1.3 mm average.
+Its 3-mm lugs also kept us surefooted throughout any terrain, be it loose ground or wet rocks.

 As we passed through deep waters, the sturdy Cordura mesh panels and toe cap ensured our feet were protected from toe stubs and small pebbles.
 Drying out was also a breeze as the water escaped quickly while air flowed in freely.
 However, it’s best to leave this pair at home during beach trips as it traps sand inside.